 Architect: Walker & Eisen

-The United Artists Theater is currently undergoing a restoration by Ace Hotel, which will reopen the theater alongside Ace Hotel Downtown Los Angeles late in 2013.
-Ace was drawn to the building because of its intriguing history as the flagship theater for a group of great artists rebelling against the Hollywood studio system, as well as its strong aesthetic identity.
+The United Artists Theater has reopened alongside the Ace Hotel Downtown Los Angeles late in 2013.
+Ace, operator of the theater, was drawn to the building because of its intriguing history as the flagship theater for a group of great artists rebelling against the Hollywood studio system, as well as its strong aesthetic identity.
 Ace envisions the reactivated theater as a focal point for arts and culture in Downtown LA.
 Ace Hotel co-founder Alex Calderwood has said that, "We're honored to be able to restore a true national treasure to the neighborhood, and thrilled to be a part of the ongoing effort to revitalize South Broadway in Downtown LA and the neighborhoods it serves.
 We believe in a vibrant dialogue with the communities we join.
 This property will be developed with attention to creating a synergy with the surroundings that is beneficial for our future guests, local artists and business, and the community as a whole."

 The United Artists Theatre opened on December 26, 1927, simultaneously with two other studio movie palaces (one in Detroit, a day earlier; and another in Chicago, which was a remodeling) heralding the studio's entrance into the arena of theatre operation.
 The opening of the studio's Flagship premiere house in L.A. marked the beginning of a theatre chain that is one of the nation's largest today.
 Mary Pickford took large part in the project, selecting the site, the architect, and spending so much money on it that the plaster cast molds used for the theatre had to be re-used in Detroit and Chicago to amortize their cost.
 Although C. Howard Crane of Detroit was engaged to design his only theatre west of Omaha (not counting Sydney, Australia), the 12-story office frontage for the complex was designed by the L.A. firm of Walker and Eisen for a long term lease by Texaco for their western regional offices.
 The UA Building was the tallest privately owned structure in LA until 1956, when the city finally repealed its Beaux Arts inspired "City Beautiful" concept of a 125-foot height limit for everyone but City Hall.
 In fact, the tower on the roof exceeds that limit but squeezed through on a technicality since it was unoccupied space used to house elevator equipment, the sprinkler system reservoir, and other equipment.
 The building permits described it as "signage."